EdD Online Program Courses

 EDD 826: Superintendency Practicum

 Supervised practicum.
 You will practice administrative leadership in a setting beyond an individual school site.
 Examine a range of challenges in school administration, develop and implement a practicum plan to meet the needs of the field experience, and provide evidence of learning through the completion of a final portfolio.

-The Higher Education Leadership concentration covers coursework for future leaders in post-secondary institutions.
+The online EdD program in Higher Education Leadership covers coursework for future leaders in post-secondary institutions.

 EDD 831: Higher Education Legal Issues and Accreditation

 Compare regional accrediting body expectations, with an emphasis on regional IHE accrediting bodies.
 Apply what you learn about accreditation to write a proposal for a new degree program and prepare for a mock annual review.